avis-md/avis/docs/reference/anl/scripting.rst

 Arrays
 ~~~~~~

 AViS uses the NumPy api for Python arrays.
-So, please use numpy to declare arrays.
-The type of variable is list(ab), where a = dim and b = first character of the element type.
+The type of variable is ``list(nt)``, where n = dim and t = first character of the element type.

 Example::